Sigil-Ebook/Sigil/README.txt

     src/XercesExtensions - source code for helper classes that shuffle data between into and out of formats supported and required by Xerces.
-    src/ZipArchive - source code for ZipArchive, a zipping library. src/zipios - source code for zipios-C++, a zipping library used by FlightCrew.
-    src/zlib - source code for the zlib compression library.
+    src/minizip - source code for minizip, a zipping library. src/zlib - source code for the zlib compression library.

 The installer directory contains the files needed to produce